camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/correlate-message.md

 When you click into the text input field, you can choose a message name from a list of suggestions.

-You can also enter another message name that is not present in the list of suggestions, e.g., it is resolved via an EL expression and not present in the list.
+You can also enter another message name that is not present in the list of suggestions, e.g., it is resolved via an expression and not present in the list.
 You can also leave the message name empty.

 To proceed, click on the "Open Batch Operation" button.
-The correlate message batch operation page opens prefilled with the previously selected message name.
+The correlate message [batch operation]({{< ref "/webapps/cockpit/batch/batch-operation.md" >}}) page opens prefilled with the previously selected message name.
 Depending on whether you are on the process definition or instance page, a filter criterion defines the process definition or instance id.